Stop! Your Lease Extension in New Brighton Could Be FREE

 If you are facing a significant premium because your lease in New Brighton has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your New Brighton lease extension
+Top reasons for New Brighton lease extension

 Main reasons to commence your New Brighton lease extension today:

-An extended lease is almost the same value as a freehold
+An extended lease has roughly the same value as a freehold

-Banks and Building Societies may decide not to finance a property with a short lease
+Banks and Building Societies will not lend on a short lease

 Lender Requirement